systematictradinggroup/interview-question/README.md

 # Cryptocurrencies
 - Explain in your own words what are cryptocurrencies?
 - Explain what is zero-knowledge proofs?
 Give an example of a simple ZKP.
-- Why do you want to work for Bitwyre?
+- Why do you want to work for STG?